Tool Engineering

 |---|---|---|

-| 8.1 Function Calling | Designing clear schemas and error handling | JSON Schema, OpenAPI, structured errors |
+| 8.1 Function Calling and Tool Definitions | Designing clear schemas and robust error handling | JSON Schema, OpenAPI, structured errors |

-| 8.2 Tool Discovery | Enabling agents to find and chain tools | Tool registries, semantic search, composition |
+| 8.2 Dynamic Tool Discovery and Composition | Enabling agents to find and chain tools | Tool registries, semantic search, composition |

-| 8.3 Tool UX Design | Crafting descriptions for semantic usability | Clear descriptions, examples, semantic altitude |
+| 8.3 Tool UX Design for Agents | Crafting descriptions for semantic usability | Clear descriptions, examples, semantic altitude |

-| 8.4 Agent Skills Standard | Modular, scalable tool packaging | Progressive disclosure, SKILL.md format |
+| 8.4 Agent Skills Standard and Progressive Disclosure | Modular, scalable tool packaging | SKILL.md format, progressive disclosure |

 8.1 Function Calling and Tool Definitions